 The fund will aim to support projects which escape the attention of the mainstream grant programs like those of the Australian Research Council.
 Applications for small-scale projects such as those by NGO groups or early career researchers will be encouraged.

 Early in March 2018, the fund passed the minimum threshold for capital above which grants can be issued.
 The Trustees have authorised release of $5000 per year for three years.
-A launch date will be announced soon.
+A call for applications will be launched on 5 June 2018 at the University of Queensland.

 A prospectus summarising the policy is available for prospective donors and other inquirers.